-- The for statement allows us to iterate through a sequence of values. - The loop index variable var takes on each successive value in the sequence, and the statements in the body of the loop are executed once for each value.
+- The for statement allows us to iterate through a sequence of values. - for <var> in <sequence>: <body> - The loop index variable var takes on each successive value in the sequence, and the statements in the body of the loop are executed once for each value.